rebolation/smoothe/README.md

 ### Usage

 - just include the library in your html file...
-- some SPA feature will automatically be applied to <A> & <FORM> tag
+- some SPA feature will automatically be applied to 'a' tag and 'form' tag